slightlyoriented/kaazing-php-websocket-example/README.md

 In the root directory
 * ./kaazing-gateway-community-5.1.0/bin/gateway.start
 * php server.php
-* In less than a minute you should see the Kaazing gateway connect the server
+* In less than a minute you should see the Kaazing gateway connect to the PHP server
 * php php-ws/ws-client.php
 * You should see 10 requests come through in the terminal running server.php
 * You should also see this echoed back to the terminal running ws-client.php